luk3b0l/UniMarksCalculator/README.md

 - systemPictures - pictures of the application's initial version

+## 4. What Went Wrong
+- GUI could be more user friendly
+- GUI not tested using JUnit but manually

+## 5. What I Have Learned
+- increased knowledge of JUnit testing, including annotations (@BeforeClass, @AfterClass, @Before, @After, @Test), test preparation methods (setUpClass(), tearDownClass(), setUp(), tearDown()), test runner class
+- writing GUI from scratch with an extensive utilisation of Grid Bag Layout, Flow Layout and Border Layout
+- creating pdf files from data in a program using external Java library called IText
+- practical knowledge of the Singleton design pattern

-## 4. Future Development
+## 6. Future Development
 Future development of this application may include:
 - a user profile
 - remote database to store users' data
-- information on how close the user (student) is from its goal (e.g. how many points do they need to get First-Class Honours degree)
+- information on how close the user (student) is from its goal (such as how many points they need to get First-Class Honours degree)

-## 5. Help
+## 7. Help
 Please do not hesitate to contact me on the below e-mail if you encounter any problems or need further information.
 Contact: <b>lukaszbol[at]yahoo[dot]co[dot]uk</b>